 For the perfect photo spot in Seville, head to the old quarter to see the Metropol Parasol, a wooden architectural structure in the form of giant mushrooms.
 Click here to read my full 3-day guide to Seville!

-SEVILLE HOTEL RECOMMENDATION: Unfortunately we didn’t have a great experience with the hotel in Seville, so can’t recommend it.
+WHERE TO STAY IN SEVILLE: Unfortunately we didn’t have a great experience with the hotel in Seville, so can’t recommend it.
 The Apartamentos Sevilla Palace, though centrally located, wasn’t as clean as we would have liked (the washing machine was full of stale, mouldy water) and the key pick-up process was a hassle.
 Click here to see other highly rated hotels in Seville instead.

 Ready to plan your once-in-a-lifetime road trip through Spain’s Andalucia?
 Click here to see top rated hotels and accommodation options in the region!